nathancharlesjones/STM32F103C8T6-breakout-board/Supporting-documentation/_todo.md

 - [ ] Change spreadsheet to use lookups
 - [ ] Check cost of resistors/capacitors
 - [ ] Add note about ordering in qty 50/100
+- [ ] Add note about GigaDevice development